Die Wacht am Rhein: Stage and film

 The song has figured in stage works and films.

 The tune is quoted near the end of César Cui's opera Mademoiselle Fifi (composed 1902/1903), set in France during the Franco–Prussian War.

 In Lewis Milestone's 1930 film All Quiet on the Western Front, the song is played at the end of the first scene as schoolboys, whipped into a patriotic frenzy by their instructor, abandon their studies and head off to enlist in the army.
 It is also heard in the background of the 1979 remake version of All Quiet on the Western Front when Paul (played by Richard Thomas) is preparing to board the train on his way to the front for the first time.

 In Jean Renoir's 1937 film La Grande Illusion, two songs are juxtaposed in exactly the same way as in Casablanca five years later.
 In the latter movie, "Die Wacht am Rhein" was sung by German officers, who then were drowned out by exiled French singing La Marseillaise (which began as the "War Song for the Army of the Rhine", written and composed at the Rhine).

 The song provides the title for Lillian Hellman's cautionary pre-World War II play Watch on the Rhine (1941) and the 1943 movie based on it.

 In the first and second part of Rainer Werner Fassbinder's 1980 epic film adaptation of Alfred Döblin's Berlin Alexanderplatz (1929), Franz Biberkopf starts singing the song (as in the novel).

 In John Ringo's science fiction novel Watch on the Rhine (2005), cannibal alien hordes landing in France advance towards Germany, and Germans prepare to block them at the Rhine.

-In the parodic science fiction film Iron Sky (2012), the Nazis living on the far side of the moon use the song's tune (with different lyrics) as their national anthem.
+In the parodic science fiction film Iron Sky (2012), the Nazis living on the far side of the Moon use the song's tune (with different lyrics) as their national anthem.

 In François Ozon's 2016 film Franz, a portion of the song is sung by several German characters in a bar.

 Adaptations

 The tune for the alma mater of Yale University, "Bright College Years", was taken from Karl Wilhelm's "Die Wacht am Rhein".
 New lyrics to the "splendid tune" were written by Henry Durand in 1881.

-The tune was used by Hotchkiss School in Lakeville, Connecticut for their hymn "Fair Hotchkiss".
+The tune was used by Hotchkiss School in Lakeville, Connecticut, for their hymn "Fair Hotchkiss".
 The tune is used by Doshisha University for its school song, "Doshisha College Song".

 Italian poet Giovanni Pascoli also wrote new, patriotic lyrics to the song's tune, titled "La vedetta delle Alpi".
 They speak about a "guard on the Alps" (Alps play the part of the sacred boundaries, just as the Rhein river does in the original lyrics).
 The poem bears the subtitle "Twin anthem of the 'Wacht am Rhein'".

+At the outbreak of the First World War a British song parodying the original "When We've Wound Up the Watch on the Rhine" enjoyed success.